 Training is suitable for the worker and available at a reasonable cost.

 Training cannot be denied if a trade-affected worker already has an advanced degree, such as a master’s degree or a doctorate.
-Workforce Solutions Office staff must document in TWIST Counselor Notes that the approval criteria were met.
+Workforce Solutions Office staff must document in WorkInTexas.com Case Notes that the approval criteria were met.

 NLF: Boards must ensure that Workforce Solutions Office staff keeps training program costs reasonable by researching and comparing costs for similar training programs as described in section C-301 of the Texas Workforce Commission TAA Guide.
 Before purchasing equipment or related materials for workers, Workforce Solutions Office staff must exhaust alternatives, such as lease options or the use of computer labs, to ensure that those purchases are truly necessary.